IngotGG/iron/controller/README.md

 Unlike Iron, Iron Controllers does not come with support for all DBMS' out of the box because of the inherent complexity, however you can register your own `DBMSEngine` implementation to add support for a DBMS not supported by default.

-To create an engine, simple implement the `DBMSEngine` interface:
+To create an engine, simply implement the `DBMSEngine` interface:
 ```kotlin
 class MyCustomEngine : DBMSEngine {
     ...